SpaceBiologyGroup/OpenMicroView/README.md

 > (`CTRL+T`) and open a screen session (`screen -q`).
 Then join this screen
 > session from ssh using `screen -x`.

+# Usage
+After reboot, the GUI will automatically start on the OpenMicroView Microscope Screen.In the main view, you can preview the camera capture and you will have access to light, camera and Timelapse settings.
+You can change light color and brigthness and adjust camera contrast, brightness and saturation.
+On the bottom of the view, you can see the current temperature and framerate.
+If the temperature reached is too high, the raspberry may shutdown automatically.
+You also see the resolution of the next picture to be taken.

+In the Timelapse Section you can set several parameters such as the interval of pictures in the timelapse, or the quantity of frames to be taken.
+When capturing over long timeframe do not forget to lock the camera sensor and lens position, using the physical lockers, to prevent shifting.

+In the settings you can adjust the resolution of the pictures taken, save or load light/camera configuration for later use.
+Picture management is also possible : you can copy all pictures to a USB storage, browse local pictures or delete all pictures.
+A button allows you to switch off or reboot the Raspberry Pi, directly from the GUI.

+The picture browser allows you to view existing pictures and timelapses.
+Timelapses can be previewed and played, but the loading can take some time, depending on the size of it.
+Each Picture or timelapse can be deleted.

 # Debugging
 - `Authentication error`: